 The new life is created by means of the indwelling Spirit of Christ whose resurrection power enlivens us.
 Having been "baptized", "indwelt" by the the Holy Spirit, we are progressively shaped into the image of the glorified Christ.
 For you see, there is a sense where we are actually identified with the ascension of Jesus and united with him in his heavenly reign.
 Right now we are with him in the heavenlies experiencing all the blessings of having him as our intimate friend, Eph.1:3, 2:6.
 In fact, there is a sense where we are now as Christ already is, and certainly in the eyes of God that's the way we are.
 For the present, we are being shaped into that image - being "filled with the Spirit".

 This union we have with Christ in the heavenlies is made real for us by the Holy Spirit while we live on this earth, Jn.14:15-18, Rom.8:1-27.

 The Bible describes this union in the following ways:

 iii) Members of Christ's body, 1Cor.6:15-19, Eph.1:22-23, 4:15-16.

 iv) Marriage.
 The church is related to Jesus as a wife is to her husband.
 Eph.5:23-32.

-The following are some Bible terms that develop the truth that Jesus is our friend.
-That is, he involves himself in our innermost being.
+The following are some Bible terms that develop the truth that Jesus is our friend, a friendship we experience by his involvement in our innermost being.

 iii) Peace with God, Eph.2:11-18